A St. Stephen's Family Returns... and Returns!

 July 14, 2009 Alumni Bulletin

 Ours has been a St. Stephen's family from the beginning.
 I am Dan Keller, Class of 1972.
 St. Stephen's was brand new when my family moved to Rome in 1961.
 My elder sister Marthe was in SSS's first graduating class (1966).
 The School was located then in what is now the Bulgarian Embassy in Parioli and the dorms were in the fusty Lord Byron, today one of the most expensive Five Star hotels in Rome.
 Father Patterson was the Headmaster (though he was called the Rector back then; the School took its Episcopalian heritage seriously) and Chapel attendance was mandatory for every student at the start of every school day.
-Even in the "new" location (Via Aventina) the auditorium is still today called the ‘Chapel’, following in the steps of the School’s early traditions.
+Even in the "new" location (Via Aventina) the auditorium is still today called the ‘Chapel’, per School’s tradition.

 Marthe has since moved to New York City where she thrives as an artist.
-Like myself, Marthe has maintained a strong connection to the School.
-She has in the past been the Class Agent for her graduating year and has volunteered her loft in New York City as the venue for various St. Stephen’s events, including one of the annual holiday receptions in December three years ago.
+Like me, she maintains a strong connection to the School.
+She has in the past been the Class Agent for her graduating year and has volunteered her loft in New York City as the venue for various St. Stephen’s events, including a holiday reception in 2006.
 She held a series of exhibitions around Europe this past summer, one of which was - surprise! - at the St. Stephen's Cultural Foundation run by the delightful Agnès Martin.

 I attended 11th and 12th grades at SSS in what I think of as the "dark years" when the School, having been evicted from its gorgeous Parioli digs, found its temporary home on Via Lungro out on the Appia Nuova.
 The Boonies!
 Even so, there was a bar across the street where we kids hung out and played - horrors! - pinball and smoked cigarettes.
 We rode our motorbikes instead of the public buses to school and hid them in the bushes.
 I hate to admit this to my own kids, whom I forbade to do likewise.
 Now, there is more than one bar, but the kids' favorite is the one they call the "Yellow Bar" just across the Viale Aventino.
 If you want to catch your kids breaking some rules, sneak up on them there after classes.